srinadhu/Vision_Challenge/README.md

 Model 4: Observed from the data that some of the images are slightly rotated.
 So added an data augmentation of rotation.
 It didn't perform great, the accuracy is 78.18%.
 The reason might be random-rotation and random-crop are cancelling each other.

 Model 5: There is information of both bounding box in train and test dataset.
 Instead of random crop used the crop from this bounding box to improve the model. performed experiments with weight decay.
 The best model accuracy is 86.10%.
 This is the best model I could achieve.

+The test.py can be used for testing on new dataset, please make the necessary changes as mentioned in the file.
+The resnet50_adam_weights.pt is the best model weights. result.csv has the file name and label for the testset files after running test.py file.
+The test, train files and labels are in .mat files accordingly.
+The train.py is the training file and data_loader.py is the data loading file.